 All new, returning, and transfer students entering CMC will be required to participate in student orientation and placement.
 Students must complete the online orientation in the student portal prior to scheduling an appointment to complete placement with a counselor.
-To maximize the probability that students will enter and complete transferlevel coursework in a one-year timeframe, all students will be placed directly into transfer-level math and English upon entry into a degree path.
+AB 705 and 1705 are California laws that ensures students are placed directly into college-level English and math/quantitative reasoning courses that meet the requirements for their intended certificate, associate degree, or transfer goals.
+To maximize the probability that students will enter and complete transfer-level coursework in a one-year time frame, all students will be placed directly into transfer-level math and English upon entry into a degree path.
 Multiple measures such as high school coursework and guided self-assessment are used for placement.
 Make an appointment to see a counselor to discuss the transfer coursework patterns and requirements.
-See page 18 on Student Matriculation for additional information.
+See page 19 on Student Matriculation for additional information.